jumpinjackie/forge-e33-mod/design/BLUE.md

     - Affinity for Clea Planeswalkers is simply added for flavor purposes.
 There is only (going to be) one Clea Planeswalker in this set.
     - It has defender as the game portrayal has him in a stationary position that never moves.
     - The strongest ice attack ever is just a triggered ability on each of your upkeeps to deal 4 damage to a creature and if that doesn't finish it off then it taps and stuns it for a turn in line with how an ice attack would generally be represented mechanically.
- - 23/09/2025: We could've given him shield counters to match his video game counterpart, but a sufficiently big butt is just as useful.
+ - 23/09/2025: We could've given him shield counters to match his video game counterpart, but a sufficiently big butt conveys the same message.
 Also we can't give *every* creature shield counters for the sake of lore accuracy.
+Game balance is also a factor.

 ## Gradient Counter